-As soon as you stop pedaling when in normal operation, or as soon as you have reached a speed of 20 mph, the eBike drive unit switches off the assistance.
-The drive is automatically re-activated as soon you start pedaling again and the speed is below 20 mph.
+As soon as the system is activated, "Performance Line/ Performance Line CX" appears briefly on the display.
+As soon as you stop pedaling when in normal operation, or as soon as you have reached a speed of 20 mph, the assistance from the eBike drive unit is switched off.
+The motor assistance is automatically re-activated as soon you start pedaling again and the speed is below 20 mph.

-The following options are available for switching off the eBike system:
+Options for switching off the eBike system:

-- Press the on/off button of the on-board computer. - Switch off the eBike battery using its on/off button (some bicycle manufacturer-specific solutions prevent access to the battery on/off button; see the bicycle manufacturer operating instructions). - Remove the on-board computer from its holder.
-If the eBike is not moved for approx. ten minutes and no button is pressed on the on-board computer, the eBike system switches off automatically in order to save energy.
+- Press the On/Off button 5 of the on-board computer.
+Switch the eBike battery pack off by using its On/Off button (see battery pack operating instructions.) - Remove the on-board computer out of its holder.

+If the eBike is not moved and no button is pressed on the on-board computer for 10 minutes, the eBike system will shut down automatically in order to save energy.